 We talked with a modest trader from Germany Peter Becker.
-While he was getting comfortable with hist first interview ever, we learned from him who are benefiting from Bookmap and why this software is not for all traders.
-Sit back, relax, and read the story about persistent and hard-working trading — the true image of this profession.
+While he was getting comfortable with his first interview ever, he spoke to us about who benefits from Bookmap and why this software is not for all traders.
+Sit back, relax, and read this story of persistence and hard work — the true image of a trader.

 When and how did you start trading?

 I have been trading for eight years, totalling nine in 2019.
 I started trading in Europe with binary options by opening my own individual account.
 Initially, I was following the professional traders and managed to break even.
 However, I realized that I was trading blind.
-I asked my money back from the account and started reading books.
-Later, I started with spot FOREX market technique.
+I took my money back from the account and started reading books.
+Later, I started with a spot FOREX market technique.
 I spent nearly thousands hours in front of the screen, but for the most part, the results were mediocre.
-Sometimes, I broke even, but for most of the time, I was losing money.
+Sometimes I broke even, but most of the time I was losing money.

 After one year, I contacted the Internet forum futures.io and an American trader, living in Chicago.
 I wrote some emails, and he told me about the futures and options markets.
 The trader also told me about the depth of markets and global order books.
 I entered the futures market, but was unable to gain any consistent results and had to start from zero.

 I read a very detailed book on upside psychology, which changed my thinking dramatically.
 I also started looking for patterns, which is when I found the first version of Bookmap, version 6.0.
-I also saw a video about symmetry and microflows, which was impressive for me.
-Then I saw a dissertation work from Switzerland on the global order.
-The visibility of the liquidity is essential.
+I also saw a video about symmetry and microflows that impressed me.
+Then I saw a dissertation work from Switzerland on the global order book.
+The visibility of liquidity is essential.
 Now, I trade the UK cash open and crude oil.
 Bookmap has saved me a lot of time, primarily through better visibility.

-Could you please speak of the features that are very hard to understand for the new traders?
-When they open Bookmap for the first time, what is the hardest thing to understand?
+Which particular features are very hard to understand for the new traders when they open Bookmap for the first time?

 I think, most of the time, new traders do not understand what they see.